No Child Left Behind Act of 2001, Title I Part A, Sec. 1112 (g)(1)(A), Title III, Part C, Sec. 3302, and Title IX, Part A, Sec. 9101

 Written guidance on the rights that parents have to remove their child from a program upon their request, in accordance with N.J.A.C.
 6A:15-1.13, or to choose another program or method of instruction, if available, and how parents will be provided assistance in selecting the best program to serve their child.

-A school receiving Title III funds must implement an effective means of outreach to parents of LEP children.
+A school receiving Title III funds must implement an effective means of outreach to parents of ELLs.
 Outreach to parents must include information on how parents can become involved in the education of their children and how they can actively participate in helping their children learn English, achieve at high levels in the core academic subjects and meet state standards.
 Outreach also must include regular meetings for parents and notices of such meetings to parents so that parents have the opportunity to provide suggestions and recommendations.